 Again, take a second and think of a few examples.

 Now, you’re probably thinking I’m going to tell you to stop doing the numbing things and do more of the comforting things, righto?
 Wrongo.

 Because here’s the thing: if it were that easy, you would have done it already.
 If the ‘do this, not that’ method actually worked, we wouldn’t have a multi-billion-dollar weight loss industry.

 What I’d rather you consider is, what is the difference between the thoughts and feelings that prompt you to choose either a comfort or numbing behaviour?
 To give you a hint, the difference between the thoughts and feelings that prompt you to choose either a comfort or numbing behaviour, is how you answer this question: ‘Am I enough?’

 Deep, I know.

 Now don’t worry if you don’t know the answer, because it’s the kind of question that is meant to make you think.
-But, if this content really resonated with you and you’d like some help getting back in control of your emotional eating, do check out my emotional eating course here.
+But, if this content really resonated with you and you’d like some help, check out my mentoring page here.